uaorob/altgem/_posts/normal/2018-1-15-hello-crypto-world.md

 ## Disclaimer

-I guess you're already aware that this doesn not constitute professional financial advice and you should conduct your own research before investing in any high-risk venture.
+I guess you're already aware that this does not constitute professional financial advice and you should conduct your own research before investing in any high-risk venture.
 You are solely responsible for managing your investments and any potential losses that might result from related activities.
 You won't be able to pass any type of responsibility whatsoever on to me or this website, regardless of any circumstances.

-## Roadmap 2018

-> January:
-- add sort/filter posts
-- design logo
-- integrate comment system
-- approach 100/100 in Google PageSpeed Insights

-> February:
-- auto tweet posts on build
-- migrate to progressive web app
-- add web push notifications
-- integrate webmentions